ahmedkaludi/ads-for-wp/readme.txt

 * Post Specific Ads Control
 * Easily inject Between the content, After the content or Before the content.

+= Active Development: =
+We are actively developing this plugin and our aim is to make this plugin into the #1 solution in the world.

+= Development Roadmap: =
+Product development roadmap is coming soon.

+= Development Roadmap: =
+Support is provided in forums, to contact, use this link: http://magazine3.company/contact/

 == Changelog ==

 = 1.1 (27th July 2018) =